JonathanSaudhof/PlantIt/README.md

 Go and PlantIt!

 ```
-1. You already know what to produce!
+1. You already know what to produce.
 Now, grab some seeds!
 2. Go to the field and plant them!
 3. When they are ready you can take the fruits / vegetables and  either
    cook them on the stove or combine them in the mixer.